bparanj/Essential-TDD/en/12-twitter-client/12-twitter-client.markdown

 end
 ```

-If there are lot of methods, then the FakeTwitterClient is not a good idea due to the headache of keeping the fake class in synch with Twitter API changes.
-The focus here is to show how to use dependency injection.
+If there are lot of methods, then using the FakeTwitterClient is not a good idea due to the headache of keeping the fake class in synch with Twitter API changes.
+The focus in this version is to show how to use dependency injection.

 ## Discussion ##